lumen/getlumen.org/_posts/2020-09-29-weekly-update.md

 - optional bulleted list of things done in this area for this period, if needed

 ## Binary handling
+* Changes to `libeir_syntax_erl`, binary handling was totally busted before, this changeset hopefully gets it more correct.
+Primarily changes the handling of the `<<"">>` syntax feature, and how binary specifiers are applied to it.
 * Changes to compiler codegen, `liblumen_alloc`, and runtime built-ins to support fixes for `/utf8` binaries in EIR.

 ## Runtime built-ins